Become a Member

 MYTH BUSTER!!!

 Your physics IA does not need a title page.
 Don't include one.
-All you need to do is include the title at the top of the page.

 1. INTRODUCTION